-Setting up your own workspace may be quite challenging if you are a starter, especially if you do not have much time, space, and resources to push through the process.
+Setting up your own workspace may be quite challenging if you are a starter, especially if you do not have much time, space, or resources to push through the process.

-Setting up a home office is not just fitting a desk to random corners in your home.
+Setting up a home office involves more than just fitting a desk into random corners of your home.
 It requires a lot more consideration and smart space planning.
 Check out these tips to help you organise your own workspace at home.

 Choosing a location

-The best location to put up your home office is a spare room in your house.
-A stand-alone space will help you minimise distractions and maximise the area for your office needs and ensure comfort.
+The best location to set up your home office is a spare room in your house.
+A stand-alone space will help you minimise distractions, and maximise the area for your office needs, and ensure comfort.
 A well-furnished home office allows you to find a distinction between your work and your personal time.
 But if you have limited space and no spare rooms, there are other practical solutions to address your home office needs.

 Your dining room might be another smart solution since it is one of the less used spaces in your home.
-You can spread out your paperwork to your clean dining table and put them back in your filing cabinet when you are done.
+You can spread out your paperwork on your clean dining table and put it back in your filing cabinet when you are done.
 But please say no to snacking all day.